Angel-Studios/test-heroku/README.md

-# Heroku Worker App with Bull MQ
+# Heroku Webhook POC

-A simple Node.js application with Express and Bull MQ that runs on Heroku.
-It implements the worker queue pattern with Redis for background job processing.
+A simple Node.js application that demonstrates webhook processing in a Heroku environment.
+This is a proof of concept for a background job processing system.

-## Architecture
+## Simplified Architecture

-This app consists of two processes:

-1. **Web process** (`index.js`): An Express server that serves the API endpoints and adds jobs to the Redis queue
-2. **Worker process** (`worker.js`): A Node.js process that consumes jobs from the Redis queue and executes them

-The worker process uses the `throng` module to create multiple worker processes based on the `WEB_CONCURRENCY` environment variable, which Heroku sets automatically.
+For this POC, we're using a simplified architecture:

+1. Express web server that receives webhook trigger requests
+2. In-memory job queue for demonstration purposes
+3. Asynchronous job processing using setTimeout

+The app simulates a job queue system without external dependencies, making it simple to understand and deploy.

 ## Setup